El Mayo: Guilty plea and apology

-On August 18, 2025, a court filing revealed that Zambada would now plead guilty to a sweeping number of drug trafficking related charges.
-Though it was not specified how many of the 17 counts he faced that Zambada would plead guilty to, it confirmed the number would be "sweeping" and that the court hearing where he will officially make this plea will be held on August 25, 2025.
+On 18 August 2025, a court filing revealed that Zambada would now plead guilty to a sweeping number of drug trafficking related charges.
+Though it was not specified how many of the 17 counts he faced that Zambada would plead guilty to, it confirmed the number would be "sweeping" and that the court hearing where he will officially make this plea will be held on 25 August 2025.

-On August 25, 2025, Zambada pled guilty in a Brooklyn federal court to one count of racketeering conspiracy and one count of running a continuing criminal enterprise.
-While pleading guilty, Zambada also issued an apology, stating that “I recognize the great harm illegal drugs have done to the people in the United States and Mexico" and that I apologize for all of it, and I take responsibility for my actions.”
+On 25 August 2025, Zambada pled guilty in a Brooklyn federal court to one count of racketeering conspiracy and one count of running a continuing criminal enterprise.
+While pleading guilty, Zambada also issued an apology, stating that "I recognize the great harm illegal drugs have done to the people in the United States and Mexico" and that "I apologize for all of it, and I take responsibility for my actions."

+On 20 July 2026, Zambada was sentenced to life in prison.

 Personal life

 Zambada is married to Rosario Niebla Cardoza.
 He has four sons and four daughters.
-His wife and sons, Serafín Zambada Ortiz (alias "el Sera", as of 2018 arrested and released), and Ismael Zambada Imperial (alias "el Mayito gordo", convicted), as well as his four daughters, María Teresa, Midiam Patricia, Mónica del Rosario, and Modesta, have played an active role in narcotics' distribution and money laundering.
+His wife and sons, Serafín Zambada Ortiz (alias "el Sera", as of 2018 arrested and released), and Ismael Zambada Imperial (alias "el Mayito gordo", convicted), as well as his four daughters, María Teresa, Midiam Patricia, Mónica del Rosario, and Modesta, have played an active role in narcotic distribution and money laundering.
 On 18 March 2009, his son Vicente Zambada Niebla was arrested by the Mexican Army.
 His other son, Ismael "Mayito" Zambada Jr. has been sought for conspiracy to distribute a controlled substance in the United States.

-On 20 October 2010, some of his relatives were arrested in Mexico City on drug trafficking charges: Ismael's brother, Jesus "The King" Zambada, along with Ismael's son and nephew.
+On 20 October 2010, some of his relatives were arrested in Mexico City on drug trafficking charges: Ismael's brother, Jesús "The King" Zambada, along with Ismael's son and nephew.

 On 18 June 2014, his son-in-law, Juan Gabriel González Ibarra, husband of Midiam Patricia, died after suffering an electric shock at his home in Culiacán.

-In June 2020, former DEA agent Mike Vigil revealed that Zambada was "sick with diabetes."
+In June 2020, former DEA agent Mike Vigil revealed that Zambada was "sick with diabetes".

-On 12 August 2025, El Mayo's son-in-law Juan Carlos Felix Gastelum, also known as “El Chavo Félix,” would be extradited to United States from Mexico.
-On August 13, 2025, “El Chavo Félix” would be arraigned in a U.S. federal court in San Diego, California.
+On 12 August 2025, El Mayo's son-in-law Juan Carlos Félix Gastélum, also known as “El Chavo Félix,” was extradited to United States from Mexico.
+On 13 August 2025, “El Chavo Félix” was arraigned in a U.S. federal court in San Diego, California.

 In popular culture

+Television

+"Don Ismael", a character inspired by Zambada García, was featured in the 2017 television series El Chapo and was portrayed by Diego Vásquez.

-The character Mayo was introduced as a character in season 3 of Narcos Mexico.
-The role was portraited by the Cuban actor Alberto Guerra.
-"Don Ismael", a character inspired by Zambada García, was featured in the 2017 television series El Chapo.
+El Mayo was introduced as a character in season 3 of Narcos Mexico.
+The role was portrayed by the Cuban actor Alberto Guerra.